Pengulon/Team7Project/README.md

 Things that still need to be done:

-1. File i/o (read from file, insert data to hash and bst, write data to file)
+1. File i/o (read from file, insert data to hash and bst, write data to file) <- finished, read my desc

 2. Input validation for all user inputs